-Mayo Clinic has contracts with nearly 100 national insurance carriers, third-party administrators and employers.
+Mayo Clinic has contracts with many national insurance carriers, third-party administrators and employers.

 If you are a member of a preferred provider organization (PPO) or health maintenance organization (HMO), please contact your health plan before scheduling a Mayo appointment to determine your plan's participation with Mayo Clinic and the terms of your contract.
 Please note that Mayo participates with a limited number of HMOs; all require medical director referral before appointments can be scheduled.